AndreasChristensen89/janken-bossu/README.md

 ### Future features to implement
 * I thought it would be helpful to add and shortly after remove a textbox when losing HP.
 It would show the damage taken.
-* In the game after a win I am considering a screen that introduces the next opponent, some context to the character, and the HP damage the character does.
+* In the game before versing any opponent I am considering a screen that introduces the next opponent, some context to the character, and the HP damage the character does.
 * On the game screen the opponent should have stats: Health and HP damage - this would change the game so that a single win would not necesarily be enough to beat the current opponent
 * A 10% chance of a critical hit/power up (e.g., double damage) could be implemented - this would only work if opponent stats are implemented
+* Add potions/special moves: e.g. coffee that boosts health, HR department that works as shield, ability that allow players one more chance to get it right etc.
+* Add weaknesses and strenghts for each opponent

 ## Testing
-* Chrome Developer Tools was used for testing all media queries down to 280px to fit the smallest devide available on the Google device list.
+* Chrome Developer Tools was used for testing all media queries down to width 280px to fit the smallest device available on the Google device list.
 Also, Developer Tools was used to manipulate CSS to see direct outcomes.
 All pages have been tested with chrome developer tools to verify that text, pictures, and boxes all adapt well to the breakpoints for different screens.

 __Breakpoints are set to the following and are all tested to work:__